RosettaCommons/documentation/development_documentation/test/integration-tests.md

 The integration tests are "black box tests" that examine the results of big chunks of code.

 Generally, an integration test:
-* runs one executeable with a reasonable set of inputs and flags
+* runs one executaable with a reasonable set of inputs and flags
 * finishes within 30 seconds
 * runs to completion without an error message
 * ensures that code has not changed accidentally from one revision to the next